 Biography

-Throughout 2024 Giulia has collaborated with acclaimed musicians such as Kian Soltani, Marc Bouchkov, Adrien La Marca, Sarah Willis, Avi Avital, Petrit Ceku and Kerson Leong, and performed under the direction of renowned conductors including Nikolaj Znaider, Umberto Clerici, Alfonso Scarano, and Emmanuel Tjeknavorian.
+Over the past year, she has collaborated with musicians such as Kian Soltani, Marc Bouchkov, Adrien La Marca, Avi Avital, Petrit Ceku, Sarah Willis, Patrick Gallois, and Frank Dupree, performing under the baton of conductors including Nikolaj Znaider, Umberto Clerici, and Emmanuel Tjeknavorian.

 “I first met Giulia Rimonda in Turin when she was 16 years old.
 She made a very strong impression playing the Tchaikovsky concerto in a manner well beyond her years.
 Since then I have had the chance to listen to and work with Giulia on many occasions and I remain convinced that she will enjoy a rich and fruitful life in and with music.
 Giulia has a curious and inquisitive nature as well as great discipline and devotion to her instrument.”